vitch/kohana-jelly/guide/jelly/index.md

 # Getting Started

-This is the documentation for Jelly, an ORM for Kohana 3.0.
+This is the documentation for Jelly, an ORM for Kohana 3.1.

+[!!] __Please Note:__ this version of Jelly is a community fork, and it's goal is to ensure the compatibility with the newest Kohana version and fix bugs.
+It was created, because the [official module](http://github.com/jonathangeiger/kohana-jelly) was not updated recently.

 First off, if you're already feeling lost feel free to ask a question in [the official forums](http://dev.kohanaframework.org/projects/jelly/boards)—we're all very nice and helpful.
-If you feel better looking at the source, you can always [view the API documentation](../api/Jelly) or [browse the source on Github](http://github.com/jonathangeiger/kohana-jelly).
+If you feel better looking at the source, you can always [view the API documentation](../api/Jelly) or [browse the source on Github](https://github.com/creatoro/kohana-jelly-for-Kohana-3.1).

 ## Installation

-To install Jelly simply [download the latest release](http://github.com/jonathangeiger/kohana-jelly) and place it in your modules directory.
+To install Jelly simply [download the latest release](https://github.com/creatoro/kohana-jelly-for-Kohana-3.1) and place it in your modules directory.
 After that you must edit your `application/bootstrap.php` file and modify the call to `Kohana::modules` to include the Jelly module:

 	Kohana::modules(array(
 	    ...